Looking into Interpreter Profession

 By doing this, that interpreter has violated codes of conduct of an interpreter and as a result, he or she should face consequences.
 The interpreter’s duty is only to convey messages from the authority in that hearing process to the grandma who got into trouble and vice versa.

-What are needed to be an interpreter
+What are Needed to be an Interpreter

 After looking at the challenges faced by an interpreter, we could conclude what one needs to be an interpreter.

-An interpreter needs to translate about 150 words per minutes.
+A language interpreter needs to translate about 150 words per minutes.
 As there are so many words to translate within very limited time, an interpreter does not have the opportunity to open dictionaries.

 This is unlike a translator who has more time to work on a translation project.
 When an interpreter spends too much time to translate an expression, he or she might miss the next thing spoken by the speaker.